Everything You Need To Know About The Iran Deal Right Now

 How much money was spent on Iran deal & what was Obama’s role?

 It’s not entirely clear, but we do know that Trump’s estimations are proven incorrect.
-As a candidate in the 2016 campaign, Trump criticized the JCPOA and suggested that the U.S. had given Iran $150 billion USD as part of the deal.
+As a candidate in the 2016 campaign, Trump criticized the JCPOA and suggested that the U.S. had given Iran $150 billion (£114 billion) as part of the deal.
 He also repeated that claim at his press conference on Wednesday.
-But, the agreement included all allies in the United Nations, not just the U.S., and it’s estimated that actual numbers include about $400 million USD cash for military equipment along with $1.3 billion USD in reparations.
+But, the agreement included all allies in the United Nations, not just the US, and it’s estimated that actual numbers include about $400 million (£305 million) cash for military equipment along with $1.3 billion (£991 million) in reparations.

-So, Obama did not carry out any part of the agreement on his own.
-As part of the sanctions that were removed, a freeze on Iran’s assets in foreign banks was lifted and money that belonged to Iran ($400 million USD) was made available to Iran, according to The Washington Post.
-It was only made inaccessible by sanctions meant to stop or slow the country’s nuclear program.

 When does the Iran deal expire?